HL7/davinci-dtr/input/pagecontent/index.md

     </li>
     <br>
     <li>
-       Because the DTR functionality is expected, at least in the early stages, to be performed by <a href="http://hl7.org/fhir/smart-app-launch/index.html">SMART on FHIR</a> systems, this implementation guide also provides explicit guidance around the use of SMART launch to manage DTR functionality.
+       Because the DTR functionality is expected, at least in the early stages, to be performed by <a href="http://hl7.org/fhir/smart-app-launch/index.html">SMART on FHIR</a> systems, this implementation guide also provides explicit guidance around the use of SMART Launch to manage DTR functionality.
     </li>
 </ul>
 </div>